 Babylon Orchestra: An orchestra for fusion of Arabic music and European music in Berlin

 Syriab: modern oriental music

 Concerto Foscari: ein international besetztes junges Ensemble mit Schwerpunkt auf der Musik des 17. und 18.
 Jahrhunderts.

-The VORTEX trio brings back to life ancient music from the time between 1100 and 1500.
+The VORTEX ensemble brings back to life ancient music from the time between 1100 and 1500.
 That historical period, which is wrongly called “dark”, reveals instead a great cultural and musical creativity in Italy and in Europe.

 Samar Ensemble: all-women group,it plays music from the Mediterranean and Middle Eastern cultures.Raising awareness of women’s role in music.

 Farmagia: Musical pieces from the Greek tradition are presented with piano, violin, ney, lute and percussion.
 Five musicians, enthusiasts of the genre, who have a connection with traditional as well as improvised music, infiltrate songs of the Greek tradition